 The Kuiper belt is thought to be the source of short-period comets and of centaurs.
 It is named after Gerard Kuiper who predicted its existence in 1951 but is also sometimes referred to as the Edgeworth-Kuiper belt, in recognition of the amateur astronomer Kenneth Edgeworth (1880–1972) who, in his only scientific paper, published in the Journal of the British Astronomical Association in 1942, was the first to suggest the existence of a region of comet-like objects beyond the outer planets.

-The first observational support for the Kuiper Belt came in 1992 when David Jewitt of the University of Hawaii and Jane Luu of the University of California, Berkeley discovered a 200-kilometer-wide object circling the Sun beyond the orbit of Pluto.
+The first observational support for the Kuiper belt came in 1992 when David Jewitt of the University of Hawaii and Jane Luu of the University of California, Berkeley discovered a 200-km-wide object circling the Sun beyond the orbit of Pluto.
 Since then, more such objects have been found.
-Estimates suggest that as many as 70,000 Kuiper Belt objects with a diameter of more than 100 km may exist in this region.
+Estimates suggest that as many as 70,000 Kuiper belt objects with a diameter of more than 100 km may exist in this region.

 Further studies of the Kuiper belt by telescopes and space probes, such as New Horizons, will help shed light on what are extremely primitive remnants from the early accretional phase of the solar system.
 See also planetary systems, formation.